Please follow the steps below to collect blood for an avian DNA test. When collecting blood, use

 What is the average turn around time for testing?

-Approximately 1 to 2 business days.
+Approximately 1 to 2 business days once test kit is received at lab.

 How do I get my results?